 There are multiple reasons why you should use temperature sensors in a caravan.
 Most common use cases are:

-- RV fridge temperature monitoring
+- RV fridge and freezer temperature monitoring

 - RV cabin temperature monitoring